It’s been going on since Christmas of 1983 and has become one of the most popular traditions in Santa Claus, Indiana. What is it, you might ask?

 - The super special postmark is only offered in December.
-The only post office in the world with Santa’s name will begin offering the postmark on December 2 and it will be available on working days until December 24 in 2019.
+The only post office in the world with Santa’s name will begin offering the postmark on December 1 and it will be available on working days until December 24.

 - It’s free!
 That’s right; there is no charge for postmarking.
 However, don’t forget to apply regular postage to your holiday mail before getting the postmark.

 - You’ve got options – of course, you can go to the famous, small-town post office to hand cancel your own mail, but you can also mail your Christmas cards to the post office and request the Santa Claus Postmark.
-Just put your cards in a package (sturdy envelope or box), with postage stamps already on them, and mail to: Postmaster, Santa Claus Station, Santa Claus, IN 47579-9998.
+Just put your cards in a package (sturdy envelope or box), with postage stamps already on them, and mail to: Postmaster, P.O.
+Box 9998, Santa Claus, IN 47579-9998.
 Include a note requesting the postmark and you will be set.